Banata

 npx convex deploy

-This creates a production deployment with its own database, separate from your development environment.
+This creates an isolated production deployment with its own database, completely separate from your dev environment.

 bash

-# Generate a NEW secret for production (different from dev!)
+# Generate a unique auth secret (different from dev!)

 npx convex env set BETTER_AUTH_SECRET "$(openssl rand -base64 32)" --prod